 Barracuda Championship Winners and History

-The Barracuda Championship has for seventeen years been the alternate event to the WGC Bridgestone Invitational (WGC-NEC), and for one year, to the Open Championship.
+The Barracuda Championship has for most of its life been the alternate event to the WGC Bridgestone Invitational (WGC-NEC) or the WGC FedEx St. Jude.
+For one year, it was an alternate to the Open Championship.
 As an alternate event, the winner does not earn a Masters Tournament invitation. but does earn 24 OWGR points, 300 FedEx Cup points, a two-year tour exemption, and entry to the PGA Championship.

-In 2016, as a consequence of the cancellation of the Greenbrier Classic, the Barracuda Championship will award entry to the 2016 Open Championship to the leading non-exempt player.
+In 2016, as a consequence of the cancellation of the Greenbrier Classic due to flooding, the Barracuda Championship awarded entry to the 2016 Open Championship to the leading non-exempt player.

 The tournament is played at the Montrêux Golf and Country Club, located midway between Reno and Lake Tahoe, Nevada.